tcwriting/tcwriting/featured.md

 *Florida State University*

 ![Kathy Yancey](/assets/yancey.png)
+**Featured Keynote Speaker: Thursday October 19, 5:15pm** "Raising Questions about Composing in the 21st Century: The Role(s) of Language, Materials, Practices, Knowledge, and Reflection"

+**Featured Plenary Speaker: Friday October 20, 10:30am** "Bridging the Gap with Reflective Writing"

 Kathy Blake Yancey, Kellogg W. Hunt Professor of English and Distinguished Research Professor, focuses her research on composition studies generally; on students' transfer of writing knowledge and practice; on creative non-fiction; on cultural studies of everyday writing; on writing assessment, especially print and electronic portfolios; and on the intersections of culture, literacy and technologies.